Workers in Japan and South Korea rarely call in sick. In coronavirus fight, that’s a big problem.

 Roughly 25 percent of American workers have no paid sick leave, leaving many with little choice but to go into work while ill.

 But it is often more extreme in East Asia’s fiercely competitive and workaholic societies.
-For health officials in Japan and South Korea, it’s a battle against both the virus that caused covid-19 and trying to change — even for a little while — entrenched views on work.
+For health officials in Japan and South Korea, it’s a battle against both the virus that causes covid-19 and entrenched views on work.

 “Japan has a work culture where covid-19 would be more prevalent compared to other countries,” said Kenji Shibuya, director of the Institute for Population Health at King’s College, London.

-So it’s hardly surprising that media reports are already emerging of Japanese men and women who carried on working even after they developed a fever, and passed on coronavirus to their colleagues or customers.
+So it’s hardly surprising that media reports are already emerging of Japanese men and women who carried on working even after they developed symptoms, and passed on coronavirus to their colleagues or customers.

-There’s a male surgeon in Wakayama in eastern Japan who developed a fever at the end of January, but kept seeing patients for three days while taking medicine to lower his temperature before finally developing pneumonia-like symptoms.
-At least four other people at the surgeon’s hospital also caught the virus, including another doctor, who also kept seeing patients days after developing a cough and a fever.
+There’s the male surgeon in Wakayama who developed a fever at the end of January, but kept seeing patients for three days while taking medicine to lower his temperature before finally developing pneumonia-like symptoms.
+At least four other people at the surgeon’s hospital also caught the virus, including another doctor, who also kept seeing patients for days after developing a cough and a fever.

-There’s the businessman who took a Shinkansen bullet train trip on a business trip after coming down with a fever, and the lunch lady at an elementary school who continued to deliver food to classrooms even after developing a sore throat.
+There’s the businessman who took a Shinkansen bullet train on a business trip after coming down with a fever, and the lunch lady at an elementary school who continued to deliver food to classrooms even after developing a sore throat.
 Both were later found to have covid-19.

 “In some workplaces, people are expected to come into work even if they are sick,” said Rochelle Kopp of Japan Intercultural Consulting, a training and consulting firm focusing on Japanese business.